ObolNetwork/obol-docs/docs/int/faq/general.md

 Charon alone uses negligible disk space of not more than a few MBs.
 However, if you are running your consensus client and execution client on the same server with charon, then you will need 1TB of free SSD disk space (assuming you are running a testnet chain, mainnet requires [2TB](https://geth.ethereum.org/docs/getting-started/hardware-requirements) of disk space).

-For now, Teku & Lighthouse clients are packaged within the docker compose file provided in the [quickstart guides](../quickstart/group), so you don't have to install anything else to run a cluster.
+For now, Geth, Teku & Lighthouse clients are packaged within the docker compose file provided in the [quickstart guides](../quickstart/group), so you don't have to install anything else to run a cluster.
 Just make sure you give them some time to sync once you start running your node.

-## Migrating existing validators

-### Can I keep my existing validator client?

-Yes.
-Charon sits as a middleware between a validator client and it's beacon node.
-All validators that implement the standard REST API will be supported, along with all popular client delivery software such as Dappnode [packages](https://dappnode.github.io/explorer/#/), Rocket Pool's [smart node](https://github.com/rocket-pool/smartnode), StakeHouse's [wagyu](https://github.com/stake-house/wagyu), and Stereum's [node launcher](https://stereum.net/development/#roadmap).

-### Can I migrate my existing validator into a distributed validator?

-It is possible to split an existing validator keystore into a set of key shares suitable for a distributed validator cluster, but it is a trusted distribution process which is not ideal compared to setting up a fresh cluster using a DKG ceremony where no operator ever has the full private key.
-Furthermore, if the old staking system is not safely shut down, it could pose a risk of slashing by double signing alongside the new distributed validator, please use extreme caution if migrating a validator, and make sure to wait at least three epochs offline to reduce the risk of double signing or surround voting.

-In an ideal scenario, a distributed validator's private key should never exist in full in a single location.

-You can split an existing EIP-2335 keystore for a validator to migrate it to a distributed validator architecture with the `charon create cluster --split-existing-keys` command documented [here](docs/charon/charon-cli-reference.md#create-a-full-cluster-locally).
+### What is the difference between a node, a validator and a cluster?
+A node is a single instance of Ethereum EL+CL clients that can communicate with other nodes to maintain the Ethereum blockchain.

+A validator is a node that participates in the consensus process by verifying transactions and creating new blocks.
+Multiple validators can run from the same node.

+A cluster is a group of nodes that act together as one or several validators, which allows for a more efficient use of resources, reduces operational costs, and provides better reliability and fault tolerance.

 ### Can I migrate an existing Charon node to a new machine?